Charles H. Bridges, Jr. missionary diaries and correspondence

 Copyright

-Permission to publish material from the Charles H. Bridges, Jr., missionary diaries and correspondence must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Charles H. Bridges, Jr. missionary diaries and correspondence must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

 Charles Henry Bridges, Jr. was born February 25, 1865 in Salt Lake City, Utah Territory the son of Charles Henry and Frances Elizabeth Pearson Bridges.
-In 1866 the Bridges family was called by the Church of Jesus Christ of Latter-day Saints (LDS Church) to move north and settle the remote Bear Lake Valley.
-They settled in modern day Dingle, Idaho where Charles Sr. worked as a farmer and school teacher and Frances worked as a midwife.
+In 1866 the Bridges family was called by The Church of Jesus Christ of Latter-day Saints to move north and settle the remote Bear Lake Valley.
+They settled in modern day Dingle, Idaho, where Charles Sr. worked as a farmer and schoolteacher and Frances worked as a midwife.

 Charles Bridges, Jr. received his basic education from his father and spent his youth working the family farm.
 In 1887 Bridges met Mary Ellen Nate from nearby Paris, Idaho.
-After a year-long courtship the couple was married in the Logan LDS Temple on October 4, 1888.
+After a yearlong courtship, the couple was married in the Logan Temple on October 4, 1888.
 They settled in Dingle to farm and later had eight children who lived to adulthood.

-In 1891 Bridges was called by the LDS Church to serve as a missionary in the recently opened Samoa Islands Mission, Pacific Ocean.
+In 1891 Bridges was called by The Church of Latter-day Saints to serve as a missionary in the recently opened Samoa Islands Mission, Pacific Ocean.
 Bridges was one of the first missionaries to proselyte in the Samoa Mission after it was opened in 1888 and he labored there for three years.

-The first LDS missionaries were sent to Samoa in 1862, but no other missionaries were sent to Samoa until 1888.
-After the mission was opened the church continued to send missionaries to Samoa during the 1890s even though in 1888 and 1892-1894 various political and tribal wars erupted on the islands as natives fought for independence from western powers such as Germany, France, and the United States.
-Also during this time a number of LDS missionaries in Samoa died of various diseases, such as typhoid, because of the tropical conditions and the lack of available medical facilities.
-Beginning in the 1890s the LDS Church opened schools and established various work projects in attempt to win public support for the church and to improve living conditions on the local islands.
+The first Latter-day Saint missionaries were sent to Samoa in 1862, but no other missionaries were sent to Samoa until 1888.
+After the mission was opened, the Church continued to send missionaries to Samoa during the 1890s, even though in 1888 and 1892-1894 various political and tribal wars erupted on the islands as natives fought for independence from western powers such as Germany, France, and the United States.
+Also during this time, a number of missionaries in Samoa died of various diseases, such as typhoid, because of the tropical conditions and the lack of available medical facilities.
+Beginning in the 1890s, the Church opened schools and established various work projects in attempt to win public support for the Church and to improve living conditions on the local islands.

-During Bridges' time in Samoa he proselyted on the Savaii and Upolu Islands of Samoa.
+During Bridges' time in Samoa, he proselyted on the Savai’i and Upolu islands of Samoa.
 He made regular trips to remote areas to proselyte and baptized numerous people.
-He also taught English to the local natives and took part in various work projects designed by the LDS Church.
-In the summer of 1893 Bridges' work slowed when he became ill, but he recovered within a month.
+He also taught English to the local natives and took part in various work projects designed by The Church of Jesus Christ of Latter-day Saints.
+In the summer of 189, Bridges' work slowed when he became ill, but he recovered within a month.
 Although Bridges recovered from his illness, he was left temporarily visually impaired.
 He struggled to see clearly and accomplish basic tasks for a period of two months before his eyesight was fully recovered.

 Sources: